lixitrixi/classical-chronicle/_contributors/nick-griffin.md

 order: 1
 past: true
 ---
-**Nick Griffin** is one of the co-founders of the *Classical Chronicle* and serves as both a writer and editor.
+**Nick Griffin** is one of the co-founders of the *Classical Chronicle* and served as both a writer and editor.